Submitty/submitty.github.io/_docs/developer/getting_started/project_ideas.md

    [Overview of Rubric Grading Interface](/grader/rubric_grading/index)

-   _Note: This project may be combined with the previous project idea._
+   _Note: This project may be combined with one of the previous project ideas._

    The Manual/TA rubric grading interface is elaborate, highly-featured, and customizable; however, the performance of